 Some people envision a sprawling dream home that could accommodate their entire extended family, while others would prefer a smaller, cozier house.
 Regardless of their vision, all prospective Filipino homeowners now demand that their homes are built with the best materials possible.

-Using high-quality materials helps houses maintain their value, reduces their maintenance and replacement costs, and allows them to stand the test of time.
+Using high-quality materials helps houses maintain their value, reduces maintenance and replacement costs, and allows them to stand the test of time.
 While high-quality materials do tend to cost more, they are generally preferred, as most Filipinos view their homes as a legacy that should benefit multiple future generations.

 6. Contemporary Architectural Features